Elementals was an American superhero comic book written and illustrated by Bill Willingham, first published in 1984 by Comico Comics.

 There were several tie-in specials, including a few sex specials.
-The focus on sex in later issues of Elementals was maintained throughout the following issues and the book declined after these first five issues.
-Comico went out of business, Comico's publisher Andrew Rev purchased the Elementals property from Willingham in the 1990s.
+After Comico went out of business its publisher, Andrew Rev, purchased the Elementals property from Willingham in the 1990s.

-Four unrelated persons died in four unrelated accidents on the same day, each killed violently by one of the forces of nature, but following their deaths the four found themselves placed before the very spirit of the element that had slain them.
-Returned to life and imbued with the power of that element, The Elementals became the world's first recorded account of factual superheroes, as well as the first people to return from the grave.
+Four unrelated persons die in four unrelated accidents on the same day, each killed violently by one of the four elemental forces of nature (earth air, fire and water).
+The four people find themselves placed before the very spirit of the element that killed them.
+Returned to life and imbued with the power of that element, The Elementals became the world's first recorded account of superheroes, as well as the first people to return from the grave.

-Battling first against the evil Lord Saker who had unleashed the Shadowspear on the earth, and later against various other magical beasts which were created in the aftermath, The Elementals found themselves pitted against powerful magics and fantastic beasts.
-While the spirits of the elements that rested within them compelled them to battle against the evils, none of The Elementals had chosen the path of the superhero and often they found themselves torn by the consequences of their actions.
+Battling first against the evil Lord Saker, who had unleashed the Shadowspear on the earth, and later against various other magical beasts.
+While the spirits of the elements that rested within them compelled them to battle against the evils, none of The Elementals had chosen the path of the superhero, and often they found themselves torn by the consequences of their actions.

-The Elementals enjoy rapid celebrity status in the world, in contrast to other settings where heroes are reviled and criticized, and were received well by the public for their efforts.
-The Elementals also made a strong commercial presence in the world, performing endorsements, marketing merchandise, signing autographs and forming their own corporation, Elementals Inc., which acquired them massive financial resources.
+The Elementals are received well by the public for their efforts, for which they gain rapid celebrity status.
+They also made a strong commercial presence in the world, performing endorsements, marketing merchandise, signing autographs and forming their own corporation, Elementals Inc., which earns them massive financial resources.

-Despite what would seem a strong common bond between the team to unite them, The Elementals frequently fell to petty squabbling and in-fighting, their contrasting personal beliefs and personalities clashing nearly as often as they did with villains.
+Despite what would seem A strong common bond between develops among the four Elementals, though they frequently fall to petty squabbling and in-fighting, their contrasting personal beliefs and personalities clashing nearly as often as they do with villains.

-Also noted should be, while most Superheroes seem to seek out villains and criminals to battle, The Elementals rarely concerned themselves with any crime not of supernatural nature.
-More often than not, it was actually the Shadowspear directing the plot-line, attempting to fulfill Lord Saker's final directive that it destroy the Elementals by creating powerful creatures for that purpose.
-Most battles with the Elementals were initiated by foes specifically hunting them for the purpose of destroying them, not villains seeking wealth or conquest.
+Also noted should be, while most superheroes seem to seek out villains and criminals to battle, the Elementals rarely concern themselves with any crime not of supernatural nature.
+More often than not, it is actually the Shadowspear directing the plotline, attempting to fulfill Lord Saker's final directive that it destroys the Elementals by creating powerful creatures for that purpose.
+Most battles with the Elementals are initiated by foes specifically hunting them for the purpose of destroying them, not villains seeking wealth or conquest.